 Urticaria pigmentosa is a form of a condition known as cutaneous mastocytosis and it is caused by the accumulation of the defective mast cells (a type of white blood cells) in the skin, bone marrow, liver, spleen and lymph nodes.
-This skin condition is poorly documented and it is better described in humans and Sphynx and Devon Rex cat breeds.
-A study about five affected Devon Rex cats (Nolie et al, 2009) emphasizes that naked feline breeds are predisposed to this condition.
+This skin condition is overall poorly documented, but it is better described in Sphynx and Devon Rex cats.

 Symptoms and diagnosis